 You will be required to abide by local government guidance on travel and any subsequent quarantine period.
 If you have just returned from abroad, you should let your line manager know and, depending on the location and government guidance, you may need to work from home for a period of time.

 What is the advice on international business travel by train or vehicle?

-All international business related travel is now restricted unless you have explicit approval from your ELT member.
+All international business related travel remains restricted unless you have explicit approval from your ELT member.

 What are the guidelines around domestic business travel?
 For example, what about travel between our Bradford and London offices?

 Domestic business travel between our offices in the UK is allowed for business critical reasons only, but please check with your line manager first.